SciNetHPC/RFP-Benchmark-Suite/README.md

 # Large-Parallel Refresh System Benchmark (LP2BM)

-Benchmarks required for the 2024 University of Toronto Large-Parallel Refresh (LP2) System procurement.
-The benchmark sources and specific run instructions are provided for each of the benchmarks below.
-Information on baseline, optimization and reporting of the benchmark scores is described in Schedule G of the procurement document.
+The following 8 application benchmarks make up the Large-Parallel Refresh System Benchmark (LP2BM), for the 2024 University of Toronto Large-Parallel Refresh (LP2) System procurement.

-The following 8 application benchmarks make up the Large-Parallel Refresh System Benchmark (LP2BM).
 Each benchmark includes the source codes or download links to source code, benchmark run requirements and the instructions for reporting results.

 ## CPU-node benchmarks